tsedio/tsed/docs/docs/platform-api.md

 ## Create application

-The way to create Ts.ED application, add [middlewares](/docs/middlewares.html), configure Express or Koa are impacted by the new Platform API.
+The way to create a Ts.ED application, add [middlewares](/docs/middlewares.html), configure Express or Koa, all are impacted by the new Platform API.

 If you use @@ServerLoader@@, you'll probably know this example to create a Ts.ED application: